 About this artwork

-Sister Tuesday is one of a series of sculptures by self-taught artist Leslie Bolling, each one a sensitive rendition of the daily labors of African American men and women.
+Sister Tuesday is one of a series of seven sculptures by self-taught artist Leslie Bolling; each one is a sensitive rendition of the daily labors of Black men and women.
 He hand carved figures in soft poplar wood, here adding gold pigment to suggest the metallic surface of bronze.
-Although he considered his practice a hobby, his work soon drew the attention of art world critics and patrons of the Harlem Renaissance.
-He exhibited throughout the decade, and in 1938 helped found and taught at the Craig House Art Center, a Works Progress Administration community organization in his hometown of Richmond, Virginia, which was the only one in the segregated South open to African Americans.
+Although he considered his practice a hobby, Bolling’s work drew the attention of art world critics and patrons of the Harlem Renaissance.
+He exhibited throughout the 1930s, and in 1938 helped found and taught at the Craig House Art Center.
+The center was a New Deal–funded community organization in his hometown of Richmond, Virginia, and the only one in the segregated South open to Black Americans.

 -